The commercial

 Convenience

-for maintenance staff
+for staff |

 Guesthouses, B&Bs & rental holiday cottages

-Safety for residents
+for owners Convenience for residents Safety for residents |

 Cruise ships and ferries (with AC lighting, but where strip lighting has not been universally fitted)